 Tips and Suggestions by the Mom Chef:-

 - There are two versions of Mysore Pak – soft and hard.
-If you want the soft version then stop cooking the mixture after it leaves the pan and about to bubble.
+If you want the soft version then stop cooking the mixture after it leaves the pan and is about to bubble.

-This recipe is prepared under the Indian Diwali League (live cooking contest) by Zayka Ka tadka.
+This recipe is prepared under the Indian Diwali League (live cooking contest) by Zayka Ka Tadka.